Understanding The Symptoms Of Stress

 3. Fatigue

-Moreover, the perpetual state of heightened alertness associated with stress can drain both physical and mental reserves, leaving individuals feeling perpetually weary and lethargic despite attempts at rest.
+This disruption makes it difficult to fall or stay asleep and reduces the quality of sleep.
+Moreover, the constant state of heightened alertness associated with stress can drain both physical and mental reserves, leaving individuals feeling weary and lethargic despite attempts to rest.

 This persistent fatigue becomes a significant burden, impacting daily functioning and overall well-being.
 It highlights the importance of managing stress to preserve energy and vitality.